 While every effort was made to ensure representativeness of the data, there were several limitations to the survey design.
-The sampling plan covered all five regions in Brazil, and all 26 states within those regions.
-However, only selected municipalities were included in the CAPI sample.
-Micro businesses and informal businesses were excluded from the CATI sample.
+In terms of geographic coverage, the CATI sample included all 26 states across all five regions.
+However, the listed sample of registered businesses excluded informal businesses and one of the three business sizes in this study (micro enterprises).